top of page

 Toronto Political Advocacy Committee

-The Toronto Political Advisory Committee (TPAC) is a new initiative at U of T focusing on engaging students in the intersection between municipal politics and health.
-We are organizing a municipal Lobby Day, in which students will have the opportunity to discuss important health-related topics with the city councilors of Toronto.
-The Lobby Day will be a chance for students to gain advocacy skills while working towards tangible, healthy changes in our city.
+The Toronto Political Advisory Committee (TPAC) focuses on engaging medical students in the intersection between municipal politics and health.
+Each year, we chose a cause and formulate specific asks in collaboration with community partners.
+We organize our annual municipal Lobby Week, where we present and discuss our asks with the City Councillors of Toronto.
+This year-long effort empowers students to gain advocacy skills while working towards tangible and healthy changes in our city.

 Medical Student Research Day